Update (01/20/2012):

 The full version can be daunting to read (probably done on purpose by lawmakers) but there is a shortened version written by Mashable.com that serves as a good translation.

 The primary supporters of PIPA and SOPA are members of the music and film industries.
 Many online media sources are opposed to the act including Google, Wikipedia, Reddit, WordPress, Mozilla and Twitpic.
-Wikipedia will actually be performing a blackout in protest of the PIPA bill on January 18, 2011.
+Wikipedia actually performed a blackout in protest of the PIPA bill on January 18, 2011.

 A more complete list of online companies and entities protesting the PIPA bill can be found on SOPAStrke.com.